Which Stocks to Buy

 Metrics to Consider When Selecting Stocks

 Metrics are criteria that can you help narrow down the list of stocks that are likely to be winners.
 If applied correctly and consistently, you’ll minimise your risks and boost your return on investment.
-You will not only protect your capital but you will also give yourself a very good chance of growing it.
+You will not only protect your capital, you will also give yourself a good chance of growing it.

 Price-to-Earnings Ratio (PE Ratio)

 To calculate the PE ratio, all you need to do is divide the market price of a stock (or its market cap) by its earnings per share (or total earnings).
 The earnings per share in the denominator can be the one posted in the most recent earnings report for calculating the current PE ratio.
 On the other hand, if you use the expected earnings per share in the next earnings report that’s estimated by analysts you can calculate the forward-looking PE ratio.

 Debt can spur a company’s growth as it provides much-needed capital to boost expansion efforts.
 However, too much debt can also be the source of a company’s downfall.
-Therefore, be sure to look at this metric before you consider buying stocks of any company.
+Therefore, be sure to look at this metric before you consider buying the stock of any company.
 This will help you get a glimpse of the overall health of the business.

 Sales Growth Rate